viisual/ASCII-Decorator/README.md

 ### Key Bindings

-One key binding is included by default.&nbsp; See [**sublime-commands**](https://github.com/viisual/ASCII-Decorator/blob/master/Default.sublime-commands) for any additional commands you would like to map to a key binding.
+One key binding is included by default.

 Convert Selected Text To Default Font:

  * <kbd>Super + Shift + K<kbd> (*OSX & Linux*)
  * <kbd>Alt + Shift + K</kbd> (*Windows*)

+See [**sublime-commands**](https://github.com/viisual/ASCII-Decorator/blob/master/Default.sublime-commands) for a list of additional commands that can be mapped to a key binding.

 ### Selections

 Each command will convert all selected regions to ASCII text.

 Regions are handled in the following ways:

 * Caret with no selection: entire line text will be converted
 * Selection on a single line: only selected text will be converted.